UrbanLinks/AssetManagement/docs/intro.md

 ### Line of Sight
 The steps described above are clearly interconnected and depend on an understanding of the assets, systems, organizations, stakeholders, and the environment.
 To ensure alignment between asset management plans, operations, and broader organizational strategies, “line of sight” is essential.
 The concept of “line of sight” in asset management generally implies that all levels of operational, tactical, and strategic asset decision making are aligned.
 Everyone in the organization should be involved in asset management, from senior management to operators, as well as council and community stakeholders.
 It requires a corporate-wide initiative for effective implementation.

-Thus, all levels of documents are also aligned, as illustrated in Figure 1.
+Thus, all levels of documents are also aligned, as illustrated in the figure below.
 The asset management (AM) policy is established at an organizational level to define the overall intent, scope, principles, and responsibilities of AM.
 The AM strategy defines objectives, i.e., the practical implications of the policy, and performance targets within a set timeframe (around 5 years).
 The AM plan describes the plans to achieve the established objectives for each asset type, including: the state of the infrastructure, desired level of service, lifecycle management strategy and financial strategy.
 Lastly, the maintenance and renewal plans detail the actions that should be taken in a short time frame (1 year) to operationalize the AM plans [(FCM 2018)](https://fcm.ca/en/resources/mamp/guidebook-how-develop-asset-management-policy-and-strategy).

 <figure style={{ textAlign: 'center' }}>
   <img src={require('/img/am_documents.png').default} alt="Asset Management Documents" style={{ width: '60%', margin: '0 auto' }} />
-  <figcaption><i>Figure 1: Asset Management Documents</i></figcaption>
+  <figcaption><i>Asset Management Documents</i></figcaption>
 </figure>